zlorf/django-synchro/README.rst

 Requirements
 ============

-The app is tested to work with Django 1.4 - 1.7.
-Older versions of Django will be probably supported as well.
+The app is tested to work with Django 1.7 - 1.11.
+If you want to use app in older versions of Django, use the 0.6 release.

 The app needs ``django-dbsettings`` to store the time of last synchronization.